kxytechnologies/kxy-python/docs/latest/introduction/memoryless/index.rst

 which copula is the most uncertain about everything we have not explicitly observed or, equivalently, which copula posits the least amount of structure or informativeness between coordinates of :math:`u`?
 This copula happens to be the one with the smallest entropy among all copulas satisfying the constraint :eq:`cons_func_alpha`.

-This modeling paradigm, known as the principle of maximum entropy, was first pioneered by E.T.
+This modeling paradigm, known as `the principle of maximum entropy <https://en.wikipedia.org/wiki/Principle_of_maximum_entropy>`_, was first pioneered by E.T.
 Jaynes, one of the most celebrated authors in the probabilistic machine learning community, in his seminal works [6]_ and [7]_.

 To summarize, to estimate :math:`h(u)` we proceed in 3 stages: